dkvz/filter-snippets/README.md

     + Requires having a structured way to store the hardcoded snippets
 - Should we have snippet categories?
 Let's start with naming conventions

+Call the binary with the "-p" argument and a snippet name to generate the placeholders - Just outputs the result if there are no placeholders for that snippet.

 ## Why are we hardcoding snippets in the binary?
 Well, it has to be easily usable in different environments / OS and I'd rather have a single binary to move around.
 This is just for me anyway why am I answering questions I ask myself?